ThamimHayath/ai-customer-support-assistant/README.md

 For unresolvable issues, recommend a human agent.`;
 ```

-The full conversation history is sent with every request, giving Claude context for multi-turn support conversations.
+The full conversation history is sent with every request, giving context for multi-turn support conversations.

 ---